 The social qualities integral to our ancestral hunter-gatherer old way (1) just happen to mirror the core spiritual qualities that the world’s religions promote.
 That’s no coincidence.
 Indeed, those innate qualities of harmony we now seek are the very ones we lost when we left the old way for the alluring material benefits and security civilization affords.
 Everything has a price.
 Isn’t it ironic how religion’s professionals struggled to bring spiritual salvation to all the primitive hunter-gatherers ‘savages’ they encountered?

 Why do religion and civilization exist?

 If pollsters asked people why religion exists, many would probably say it arose to guide and save us.
 Personally, I never bought the literal biblical rationale for man’s downfall and subsequent need for salvation.
 Interestingly though, the Genesis account of the fruit of knowledge (of good and evil) speaks to the cognitive problems our species has faced for at least 100,000 years.
-To me, that suggests we actually need salvation from our overly polarizing cognition.
+That suggests we actually need salvation from our overly polarizing cognition.

 Next, if pollsters asked people why civilization exists, many would probably say humanity needs civilization’s progressive model to lift us out of ignorance and bestial behavior.
 This rationale for civilization goes hand in hand with religion’s reason for existence.
 This applies to pseudo religions as well, such as Marxism, which all aim to improve the human condition.

 Knowing why paves the way to knowing how.

 Over the years, I’ve spoken to the problematic side of cognition and the hypocritical side of civilization.
 Even so, I never clearly saw a direct link between these aspects and the old way.
 Now, I have no doubt.
 Losses suffered in the transition from the old way to civilization clearly account for the increase in humanity’s social and psychological problems, and the solutions that religion and civilization promise.
 We can’t do anything about that in particular.
 We’re not going to return to the old way — we couldn’t even if we wanted to.